Healthcare organizations are finding that vendor risk management is critical to avoiding a reportable security breach.

 Often, that fourth party is a cloud PaaS or IaaS provider who will publish a statement of their “Shared Responsibility Model”, which details their responsibilities to protect data.
 If gaps in security exist between the forth party’s Shared Responsibility Model statement and the security provided by the third-party being assessed, the additional, unaddressed risk should be considered when deciding on furthering a business relationship.

 What’s Included in a Third Party Security Assessment?

-For organizations getting started on TPRM, there are a few open source options available (explained later), but a lighter touch may make more sense.
-The method we use at CI Security covers a couple key requirements:
+For organizations getting started on TPRM, there are a few open-source options available (explained later), but a lighter touch may make more sense.
+The method we use at Critical Insight covers a couple key requirements:

-- An “off-ramp” provision that allows CI Security to waive some of the due diligence requirements for organizations that have invested in an independent examination of controls, such as HITRUST certification.
+- An “off-ramp” provision that allows Critical Insight to waive some of the due diligence requirements for organizations that have invested in an independent examination of controls, such as HITRUST certification.